Refuting spectral compatibility of quantum marginals: SDP refutation

-We follow Watrous~\cite{https://doi.org/10.48550/arxiv.1207.5726} and Doherty, Parrilo, and Spedalieri~\cite{PhysRevA.69.022308} to recall: a semidefinite program (SDP) is specified by a hermicity preserving linear map $\Xi: L(\XX) \to L(\YY)$ and Hermitian operators $C$ and $D$.
-Define the inner product $\langle A,B \rangle = \tr(A^\dag B)$, and denote the set of positive and hermitian operators on a Hilbert space $\HH$ by $\Herm(\HH)$ and $\Pos(\HH)$ respectively.
-Then the primal and dual problem of the semidefinite program read
+We follow Watrous~\cite{https://doi.org/10.48550/arxiv.1207.5726} and Doherty, Parrilo, and Spedalieri~\cite{PhysRevA.69.022308} to recall: a semidefinite program (SDP) is specified by a hermiticity preserving linear map $\Xi: L(\XX) \to L(\YY)$ and Hermitian operators $C$ and $D$.
+Define the inner product $\langle A,B \rangle = \tr(A^\dag B)$, and denote the set of positive and hermitian operators on a Hilbert space $\HH$ by $\Herm(\HH)$ and $\Pos(\HH)$, respectively.
+Then the primal and dual of the semidefinite program read

-Operators $X$ and $Y$ satisfying ~\eqref{eq:primal} and \eqref{eq:dual} are said to be primal and dual feasible, respectively.
+Operators $X$ and $Y$ that meet the constraints of ~\eqref{eq:primal} and \eqref{eq:dual} are said to be primal and dual feasible, respectively.
 Denote the set of primal and dual feasible operators by $\PP$ and $\DD$.
 Every semidefinite program satisfies {\em weak duality}, that is, for all $X\in\PP$ and $Y\in\DD$,

 Interestingly, weak duality ~\eqref{eq:weak-duality} can be used to give an {\em SDP refutation} for the feasibility ($C=0$) of a primal problem: if there exists a feasible $Y \in \DD$ with $\langle D, Y\rangle < 0$, weak duality~\eqref{eq:weak-duality} is violated.
 This implies that the primal problem is infeasible.
-The operator~$Y$ provides then a certificate of infeasibility.
+The operator~$Y$ then provides a certificate of infeasibility.